 The bus station in Hua Hin is between sois 96 and 96/1 on the west (inland) side of Petchkasem Road, the main north – south road through town.
 It’s about 1.5 km south of the road that runs from the train station to the beach.

 This page has photos of the bus station that might help you locate it.
 It also has the bus schedule, but it’s not official.

 Some landmarks may help in locating the station.
 Going south on Petchkasem Rd. from the tourist district you’ll pass under a pedestrian bridge, next is a mall (Market Village) on your right.
 In about 1/2 km you’ll see two things: an 18 story narrow yellow condo tower on the left and the first opportunity to make a U-turn.
 The bus station is about 150 meters farther south.

-If you’re running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem to save a few minutes.
+If you’re in a vehicle, and running out of time or the traffic going north is bad, get off while heading south then walk across Petchkasem to save a few minutes.

 I hate long bus rides.
 Four hours is too long.
 Planes, trains and buses are the usual means of going from Bangkok to Chiang Mai, but I’m in HH, which means a 2.5 hour ride in a minibus, then a cross town trip to reach any of those options.
 That means a 1.5 days for bus and train.
 Decided to go with the 1 day option direct from HH.